psu-arts-arch-3/art-203/unit-3/lesson-5/navigation.md

 ![](/assets/lesson-5/nightmare-submenu-400.gif)

-This chaotic **flyout **submenu has some glitchy behavior, but the sheer number of pages is overwhelming and certainly doesn't make it easy for Pennsylvania residents to file their taxes.
+This hilariously bad **flyout **submenu has some glitchy behavior, but the sheer number of pages is overwhelming and certainly doesn't make it easy for Pennsylvania residents to file their taxes.

 ### Navigation Menus